wilsonmar/azure-quickly/README.md

 Additionally, some Bash scripts calls PowerShell commands when PowerShell is the only solution.
 Python or Go programs may be called <a target="_blank" href="https://medium.com/capital-one-tech/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989">when appropriate</a> to take advantage of their capabilities.

+<a name="Infrastructure"></a>

-## How it works internally
+## Infrastructure: How this works internally

 ![azure-quickly-cli.png](https://user-images.githubusercontent.com/300046/120510665-e3370580-c386-11eb-947d-477191a8888e.png)

 After you get a new subscription and use the portal to create a storage account for a <strong>clouddrive</strong> within the shell, this tutorial explains how you can initiate your custom environment from scratch in the CLI Bash terminal.
 In there, from the github README we copy a bash command and <strong>paste</strong> it in the shell.
 The script both downloads and runs an initialization script.
 That init script clones from GitHub a repo containing various scripts that can run alone or be called by the <strong>deploy</strong> script.
 The init script also establishes from a sample the <strong>setmem script</strong> which defines environment variable values in memory to control script operation.
 Note that the setmen file is in a higher folder than where script code may be pushed to github.
 That's because the setmem file is manually edited with values private to the individual subscription.
 There may be a different file for each environment (such as dev vs. prod).
 When one of the scripts run, it can call setmem to establish the memory variables it needs.
 Optionally, parameter flags such as <strong>–v for verbose</strong> display can be specified.
 A <strong>variables vetting</strong> script may also be called to validate the memory variables before invocation.
 Alternately, instead of a setmem script, we can edit a JSON specification file and which a Python program reads to update environment variables.

+<a name="Install"></a>

-## Let's Go!
+## Install

-1. First, get skill at using Azure Portal and CLI Bash by following my deep but concise tutorial at
+1. First, get fundamental skill at installing and using Azure Portal and CLI Bash by following my deep yet concise tutorial at:

    <a target="_blank" href="https://wilsonmar.github.io/azure-cloud-onramp/">https://wilsonmar.github.io/azure-cloud-onramp</a>